SublimeLinter/SublimeLinter-coffee/README.md

 [![Build Status](https://travis-ci.org/SublimeLinter/SublimeLinter-coffee.svg?branch=master)](https://travis-ci.org/SublimeLinter/SublimeLinter-coffee)

 This linter plugin for [SublimeLinter](https://github.com/SublimeLinter/SublimeLinter) provides an interface to the [coffeescript compiler](http://coffeescript.org).
-It will be used with files that have the “CoffeeScript” syntax.
+It will be used with files that have the "CoffeeScript" syntax.

 ## Installation